 This guide is intended to help Meetup organizers run events that their community will love.
 Our aim is to be as comprehensive as possible to enable everyone to become an organizer, regardless of experience.
-We realize that we don't have all the answers so if you find anything incorrect, notice something missing, or identify other changes to be made, please open an issue for our team to review.
 Happy planning!

 GitLab supports community leaders who want to organize meetups and tech events in their cities and hometowns.
 As the first single application for the entire DevOps lifecycle, all events that discuss and educate on the software development lifecycle and developer experience are eligible for GitLab support.